cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 ### Data Files

 Your application will take as parameters on the command line, a set of name files to be processed.
 Each file contains one domain name per line.
 As per RFC1035 (https://www.ietf.org/rfc/rfc1035.txt), each domain name is at most 253 characters long.
 Initially, you should design your application so that each name file is assigned a single `parser` thread, noting that the number of `parser` threads may be less than, or more than, the number of input name files.
-This can cause load balancing issues if one of the input name files is substantially larger than the others.
+Note that this can cause load balancing issues if one of the input name files is substantially larger than the others.
 To receive full marks you will need to perform better load balancing (see Step 7 of the Checkpoints section).

 ### Parser Threads and Log